pknielski/pknielski.github.io/_posts/2019-05-11-howtofillings.md

 One thing I do is make a filling for tacos.
 It’s super easy.
 All you do is cut up the meat into small pieces, combine with diced onions, and add seasoning.

 Here is some pork tenderloin I sauteed last night.
-I diced it (cut it into small cubes) and added onions and later (not pictured) Arizona Dreaming by Penzey’s Spices.
+I diced it (cut it into small cubes) and added onions and later added  Arizona Dreaming by Penzey’s Spices.

 ![choppedfilling](/assets/images/choppedfilling_Fotor.jpg)

 Here is the seasoning blend I use- Arizona Dreaming by Penzey's.
 If you don't know them, you should check them out.
-Awesome spices and strong values. penzeys.com
+Awesome spices and strong values. www.penzeys.com

 ![arizona](/assets/images/arizonadreaming_Fotor.jpg)